viva64/pvs-studio-check-list/README.md

 	- https://github.com/RadeonOpenCompute/ROCm-OpenCL-Runtime

 - LuxCoreRender
-	- LuxCoreRender is a physically based and unbiased rendering engine that simulates the flow of light according to physical equations.
+	- LuxCoreRender is a rendering engine that simulates the flow of light according to physical equations.
 	- https://luxcorerender.org/
 	- https://github.com/LuxCoreRender/LuxCore